3piccode/videos-to-image-sequence/README.md

 etc
 ```

 We want to create a sequence of images showing every nth second of each video.
-For hour example, let's say every `15` seconds.
+For our example, let's say every `15` seconds.
 So if the first video is an hour long, we'll end up with `3600 seconds / 15 seconds = 240 images` for that video.
 And if we had `10` videos that means our final result would be `240 images * 10 videos = 2400 images`.

 The image sequence will be named in a way that spans all the videos so we have one continuous set of images across every video segment/clip.